Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Introduction

-To illustrate the value of our framework, we use a tractable model to identify best- and worst-case scenarios for feature forgetting during continual learning.
-We then validate our analytical predictions with an implementation of the tractable model, which empirically supports our analysis.
+In \cref{sec:conceptualization}, we identify best- and worst-case scenarios for feature forgetting during continual learning on a tractable toy model.
+We then validate our analytical predictions with an implementation of the tractable model (\cref{sec:toy_experiments}).
 These results provide a fresh explanation for previously observed phenomena related to task similarity~\citep{lee2021continual, hiratani2024disentangling, doan2021theoretical} and architectural choices~\citep{guha2024diminishing, lu2024revisiting, mirzadeh2022wide}.
-Finally, we apply the framework as a tool to demonstrate its practical implications.
+Finally, in \cref{sec:scalingup}, we demonstrate how our framework can be used in practice.
 Using \emph{crosscoders}~\citep{lindsey2025crosscoders}, we trace the evolution of features within a Vision Transformer on a standard continual learning vision benchmark, opening new avenues for mechanistic research in continual learning.